primislas/oikoumene/docs/pages/tools.md

 > runMain com.lomicron.oikoumene.tools.ClausewitzMapBuilder -gd "D:/Steam/steamapps/common/Europa Universalis IV" -md "C:/Users/primislas/Documents/Paradox Interactive/Europa Universalis IV/mod" -m cool_map -m best_tags -m expanded_timeline

 or
-> sbt -J-Xmx3G -J-Xss3M "runMain com.lomicron.oikoumene.tools.ClausewitzMapBuilder -gd \"D:/Steam/steamapps/common/Europa Universalis IV\" -md \"C:/Users/primislas/Documents/Paradox Interactive/Europa Universalis IV/mod\" -m cool_map -m best_tags -m expanded_timeline"
+> sbt -J-Xmx3G -J-Xss3M "runMain com.lomicron.oikoumene.tools.ClausewitzMapBuilder -gd \\"D:/Steam/steamapps/common/Europa Universalis IV\\" -md \\"C:/Users/primislas/Documents/Paradox Interactive/Europa Universalis IV/mod\\" -m cool_map -m best_tags -m expanded_timeline"

 To invoke the tracer, execute the following in sbt REPL with necessary options
 > runMain com.lomicron.oikoumene.tools.ClausewitzMapBuilder
 * --game-dir|-gd <game_dir_path> - provide the path to game dir, e.g.
 > -gd "D:/Steam/steamapps/common/Europa Universalis IV"
-* --mod-dir|-md <mod_dir_path> - provide the path to mod dir (root directory containing all the mods), if you require any mods to be included
+* --mod-dir|-md <mod_dir_path> - provide the path to mod dir (root directory containing all the mods), if you require any mods to be included, in combination with individual mod folders (see --mod below)
-> -md "C:/Users/konst/Documents/Paradox Interactive/Europa Universalis IV/mod"
+> -md "C:/Users/saymyname/Documents/Paradox Interactive/Europa Universalis IV/mod"
 * --mod|-m <mod> - specify a mod (directory) that should be included; if you need several mods, list them all with individual -m flags:
 > -m cool_map -m best_tags -m expanded_timeline
+* --cache-dir|-cd <cache_dir> - specify a path to a dir where map metadata cache will be stored to speed up subsequent generations.
+If no files in cache dir exist, game data will be parsed and relevant data written here.
+Otherwise if you need to rebuild the cache, run builder with added -rc command (see below).
+> -cd "C:/Users/saymyname/Documents/Paradox Interactive/Europa Universalis IV/mod/map_cache"
+* --rebuild-cache|-rc - use this flag to rebuild a cache (e.g. after a mod update or to keep using the same cache directory)
 * --output-dir|-od <output_dir> - specify a path to the output directory where produced files will be written; if omitted, files will be written to ./target/ dir
 > -od ~/eu4/svg_map/
-* --no-borders|-nb - use this flag if you don't want or need the borders.json (border svg paths)
+* --no-borders|-nb - use this flag if you don't want or need the borders.json (border svg paths) and/or borders in svg map
+* --no-rivers|-nr - use this flag if you don't want or need the rivers.json (river svg paths) and/or rivers in svg map
+* --no-names|-nn - use this flag if you don't want or need (tag) names on produced svg map
+* --no-wastelands|-nw - use this flag if you don't want owned (colored) wastelands on produced svg map
 * --metadata|-meta <engine> - use this flag to include additional province metadata relevant to selected game engine; currently the only supported game engine is eu4:
 > -meta eu4
 * --svg|-svg <engine> - use this flag to straight up build a full map svg with all the metadata;
 currently the only supported engine is eu4:
 > -svg eu4
+* --background|-bg <season> - use this flag to add terrain and water backgrounds to your map, default season is **summer**, backgrounds are only added if the map is deemed to have been unmodified
+> bg winter
+* --map-mode|-mode <map_mode> - use this toggle to select map mode, default map mode is **political**, currently supported map modes are: political, province_outline (use this to generate an "empty" map)
+> -mode province_outline
+* --save-game|-save <path_to_save_.eu4_file> - save file will be parsed and its data applied to produced map
+> -save "C:/Users/saymyname/Documents/Paradox Interactive/Europa Universalis IV/save games/Ironman.eu4"

 #### Tracer Output Files